Claude Dornier

-Claude (Claudius) Honoré Désiré Dornier (born in Kempten im Allgäu on 14 May 1884 – 5 December 1969) was a German-French airplane designer and founder of Dornier GmbH.
+Claude (Claudius) Honoré Désiré Dornier (14 May 1884 – 5 December 1969) was a Franco-German airplane designer and founder of Dornier GmbH.
 His notable designs include the 12-engine Dornier Do X flying boat, for decades the world's largest and most powerful airplane.
 He also made several other successful aircraft.

 Biography

-The son of a French wine importer and his German wife, Claude Dornier was born in Bavaria where he grew up and attended school, with science being his chief interest.
+The son of a French wine importer and his German wife, Claude Dornier was born in Kempten im Allgäu in Bavaria where he grew up and attended school, with science being his chief interest.
 Dornier then moved to Munich, where he graduated in 1907 from the Technical University.